felipenlunkes/osdev/README.md

 <hr>

-## Reference material on Operating Systems
+## A brief history of Operating Systems

 <div align="justify">